Crews rescue man stuck in grease vent of empty restaurant

 SAN LORENZO, Calif.
-(AP) — A man who was possibly trying to burglarize an abandoned Chinese restaurant has been rescued from the grease vent, where officials say he had been trapped for two days.
+(AP) — A man who authorities say was possibly trying to burglarize an abandoned Chinese restaurant has been rescued from the grease vent, where officials say he had been trapped for two days.

-The Alameda County Sheriff’s Office says deputies and firefighters were called to the vacant building in San Lorenzo on Wednesday after someone heard cries for help.
+The Alameda County sheriff’s office says deputies and firefighters were called to the vacant building in San Lorenzo on Wednesday after someone heard cries for help.

-It says that when officials arrived they found the grease-covered man stuck inside the metal vent.
+The office says that when officials arrived they found the grease-covered man stuck inside the metal vent.

-The sheriff tweeted that the man was trespassing and possibly trying to burglarize the empty restaurant.
+Sgt.
+Ray Kelly tells the San Francisco Chronicle the man was in generally good condition despite being exposed to the elements.

 Most Read Nation & World Stories